eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 To secure Vault-1, it must be cleared, searched, and the Vault-1 search buttons need to be pressed in the correct sequence.
 Starting at the west end of Vault-1, while verifying the vault is empty, press the search button labeled 1, see Figure 9.
 As you continue to search and clear press 2 then 3 as you're working your way towards the vault entrance.
-Once the 3rd search button is pressed, a chime will be audible and a # timer will start amd all the SECURE PEREIMETER SEARCH lamps on the Vault-1 Control IONZING RADIATION INTERLOCK protocase will be green.
+Once the 3rd search button is pressed, a chime will be audible and a # timer will start amd all the SECURE PERIMETER SEARCH lamps on the Vault-1 Control IONIZING RADIATION INTERLOCK protocase will be green.
 If the seach buttons are pressed out of order, or the search takes too long, the search will need to be restarted.

 .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault1_Search_Buttons.png